Pupil Video: Minerals

 What are minerals and why do we need them?

-This Geography scheme of work video introduces pupils to minerals — natural materials found in the Earth’s crust that we use every day.
+In this Geography video, pupils are introduced to minerals — natural materials found in the Earth’s crust that we use daily.
 Pupils learn that minerals can be metallic, like gold, copper and aluminium, or non-metallic, like clay and quartz.

-Pupils also begin to understand how using minerals can help people, such as by providing materials and jobs, but can also cause harm to the environment through deforestation, pollution and waste.
-They are encouraged to think about the choices we make and how we can use resources responsibly.
+Pupils also begin to understand how using minerals can help people, such as by providing materials and jobs.
+They also learn how mineral use can harm the environment through deforestation, pollution and waste.
+The video encourages pupils to think about our choices and how we can use resources responsibly.

-This video is part of Kapow Primary’s Geography – Natural resources and sustainability materials, helping pupils build knowledge of the Earth’s materials and their importance in everyday life.
+This video is part of Kapow Primary’s Geography – Sustainability resources, helping pupils build knowledge of the Earth’s materials and their importance in everyday life.

 See more of our Year 5 and Year 6 Geography scheme of work.